rodu/protect-static/README.md

 ## How encryption takes place

-The web app we want to protect should have its own build process (if any) and in any case provide a folder of sources ready to be released (`appDistFolder`).
+The web app we want to protect should have its own build process (if any) and in any case provide a folder of sources ready to be released (`sourceFolder`).

 The solution protects the release sources by encrypting them using the [AES-GCM algorithm](https://isuruka.medium.com/selecting-the-best-aes-block-cipher-mode-aes-gcm-vs-aes-cbc-ee3ebae173c).

 The script looks for the encryption password in a `PROTECT_STATIC_KEY` environment variable.
 If a value is not set, **the script will automatically generate a strong password** and show it later.

-The script copies the app source files to a release-ready folder (`protectedDistFolder/appDistFolder`), while encrypting the contents.
+The script copies the app source files to a release-ready folder (`destFolder/sourceFolder`), while encrypting the contents.
 The output folder will also include a login page, alongside a service worker script (more on that later).

 After the encryption/copy, the script outputs the password that was used and a _password verification hash_ that we need to add to the URL of our app, like this: